What is Geoscience, Exactly?

 Since geoscience can lead into many different specializations, the job market you’ll be looking at is rich with possibilities.
 “The majority of graduates with a degree in geoscience work in the environmental service industry, which involves environmental remediation efforts related to site assessment for development, natural resource extraction and construction,” Thrippleton-Hunter said.
 Many also find their way into governmental positions, working for agencies within the Department of the Interior, she said.

-It's also important to consider the outlook for your chosen career.
-Is it a field that's in demand and will there be jobs in the coming years?
-Be sure to think about where you live and whether you'll find a market for your skills there.
-While growth projections may vary, the BLS forecasts that jobs in the area of geoscience (again exempting hydrologists and geographers) will increase 14% by 2026.
+It’s also important to consider the outlook for your chosen career.
+Is it a field that’s in demand and will there be jobs in the coming years?
+Be sure to think about where you live and whether you’ll find a market for your skills there.
+While growth projections may vary, the BLS forecasts that jobs in the area of geoscience (again exempting hydrologists and geographers) will grow by 5% by 2029.

 - Atmospheric Scientist - One kind of atmospheric scientist, meteorologists, are probably very familiar.
 They're part of the crew of every morning news program.
 Rest easy if you don’t want a career in television, though.
 The study of Earth’s atmosphere, weather patterns, and climate change is also performed by geoscientists who never have to stand in front of a green screen.
 Those in this field might track hurricanes, form action plans around long-term climate predictions, identify trends to help predict patterns, or travel to locations where major storms are expected to hit in order to gather data, according to BLS.